 Real programs are seldom as linear and sequential as this stylised results chain; nonetheless it’s a useful simplification for organising VfM criteria.
 We can add complexities as required.
 For example, somewhere in between program processes and outcomes, participants may be deciding whether to engage with the program, based on their own assessments of what they’re putting in, what they’re getting out, and whether it’s worth it to them (thanks Kate McKegg for this example).

-FCDO’s Four Es cover all three parts of the VfM question (what did we put in, what did we get out, was it worth it?), but they don’t represent all of the possible dimensions of VfM.
+FCDO’s Five Es cover all three parts of the VfM question (what did we put in, what did we get out, was it worth it?), but they don’t represent all of the possible dimensions of VfM.
 Some additional examples of VfM criteria are outlined below.

 The first part of the VfM question (what did we put in?) covers the use of resources and inputs to do something.
 It includes FCDO’s criterion of ‘economy’, which focuses on sound procurement: Are we or our agents buying inputs of the appropriate quality at the right price?
 (Inputs include things such as staff, consultants, raw materials and capital that are used to produce outputs) (DFID, 2011, p.
 4).